ArmanMielke/freecell-rs/README.md

 ## Roadmap

+Before a feature is ticked off as completed, it must be thoroughly tested, well-documented and released on [crates.io](https://crates.io/crates/freecell).

-- [ ] First release
+- [ ] Release 1.0.0
-    - [X] Provide structs for implementing a FreeCell game
+    - [ ] Provide structs for implementing a FreeCell game
     - [ ] Allow parsing those structs from strings
-- [ ] Allow generating a random game
+- [ ] Allow generating a random starting board
-- [ ] Provide optimised structs for implementing a FreeCell solver
+- [ ] Provide additional, optimised structs for implementing a FreeCell solver

-Features are only completed once they are thoroughly tested and documented.
+The optimisations mentioned in the last bullet point primarily aim at reducing the branching factor, for example
+- If multiple moves result in equivalent game states, `legal_moves()` only returns one of those moves (e.g. moving a card to freecell 1 vs. moving it to freecell 2)
+- `Eq` treats equivalent game states as equal
+- `legal_moves()` only returns one move if there is an obvious safe move (like moving an ace to a foundation)

+The goal is to make searching for a solution significantly faster.